Benjamin Collins, MD, MS, MA

 General Internal Medicine and Public Health

-Benjamin Collins is a physician and postdoctoral research fellow in ethics, legal, and social issues of artificial intelligence (AI) in healthcare with the Department of Biomedical Informatics and the Center for Biomedical Ethics and Society.
+Benjamin Collins is a physician and postdoctoral research fellow in issues related to artificial intelligence (AI) in health care with the Department of Biomedical Informatics and the Center for Biomedical Ethics and Society.
 He completed medical school at Virginia Commonwealth University School of Medicine in Richmond, VA and internal medicine residency at Temple University Hospital in Philadelphia, PA.
-During residency, he also earned an MA degree in Urban Bioethics from Temple with a thesis on, “A Theory of Sociotechnical Justice in Healthcare.”
-He then completed a clinical informatics fellowship at Oregon Health & Science University along with an MS degree in biomedical informatics, finishing a capstone project by developing an online training module for clinicians on algorithmic bias in healthcare.
+During residency, he also earned an MA degree from Temple.
+He then completed a clinical informatics fellowship at Oregon Health & Science University along with an MS degree in biomedical informatics, finishing a capstone project by developing an online training module for clinicians on using algorithms in health care.

-He is interested in the use of AI for clinical decision support and committed to reducing health disparities.
-This commitment includes working to ensure that AI does not contribute to those disparities through qualitative research, community engagement, and improving clinician education and training on the use of AI.
-He received the 2022 American Medical Informatics Association Academic Forum Best Paper Award for his work on, "Development of an Online Training Module on Algorithmic Bias in Health Care for Clinicians."
+He is interested in the use of AI for clinical decision support and to improve health care and options for all.
+This includes working to ensure that AI does not contribute to healthcare outcome differences through qualitative research, community engagement, and improving clinician education and training on the use of AI.

 Outside of informatics he is an Instructor in Clinical Medicine and does clinical work as a hospitalist.
 He is also interested in medical education, narrative medicine, and medical philosophy.
-He volunteers as a member of the Diversity, Equity, and Inclusion Committee in AMIA and serves as the 2023-2024 education co-chair for their education, governance, and policy subcommittee.
+He is also active as a volunteer in AMIA and serves as the 2023-2024 education co-chair for their education, governance, and policy subcommittee.